Node configuration

 max_queue_memory_usage | Maximum size in bytes of the in-memory Ingest queue. | 2GiB |

 max_queue_disk_usage | Maximum disk-space in bytes taken by the Ingest queue.
-This is typically higher than the max in-memory queue. | 4GiB |
+The minimum size is at least 256M and be at least max_queue_memory_usage . | 4GiB |

 Searcher configuration